mrktsm/flashcards/README.md

-# Web Development Project 2 - *Flashcards*
+# Web Development Project 3 - *Flashcards*

 Submitted by: **Marko Tsymbaliuk**

 This web app: **Flashcards is an interactive learning app built with React.
 It allows users to view and interact with flashcards, displaying one side of the card at a time, revealing the second side upon clicking, and offering random card navigation.
 The goal of this project was to practice and understand React fundamentals, including state management, event handling, and component rendering.**

-Time spent: **1.5** hours spent in total
+Time spent: **3.5** hours spent in total

 ## Video Walkthrough

-Here's a walkthrough of implemented required features:
+Here's a walkthrough of implemented user stories:

 <img src='https://github.com/user-attachments/assets/412e7dfe-7e37-40d8-b43b-7c7e05b15543' title='Video Walkthrough' width='100%' alt='Video Walkthrough' />

 <!-- Replace this with whatever GIF tool you used! -->
 GIF created with [ezgif.com](https://ezgif.com/)